Why Cat Harness Training?

 - Just hanging out in the back yard

-Misconception #2: If your cat doesn’t like wearing the harness the first time you put it on them, they won’t ever tolerate it.
+If my cat doesn’t like wearing the harness the first time I put it on them, they won’t ever tolerate it.

 One of the biggest mistakes someone can make in their cat harness training journey is to give up after one try.
 While there are always exceptions, most cats will NOT like wearing a harness the first time you put it on them.
 They will probably flop over, act like they can’t move, walk strangely, or even freak out.